 Fodor's Expert Review Lapérouse

-Émile Zola, George Sand, and Victor Hugo were regulars here, and the restaurant's mirrors still bear diamond scratches from the days when mistresses would double-check their jewels' value.
-It's hard not to fall in love with this storied 17th-century Seine-side town house with a warren of woodwork-graced salons, though the cuisine, a mix of traditional and modern, can be hit-or-miss.
+Self-described as a Maison de Plaisir (House of Pleasure) since 1766, this 17th-century wood-paneled townhouse flaunts its naughty history with a dark, boudoir-style decor; Émile Zola, George Sand, and Victor Hugo were regulars here, and the restaurant's mirrors still bear diamond scratches from the days when mistresses would use them to double-check the value of their jewels.
+The classic menu includes caviar and truffle-flavored specials.
 For a truly intimate meal, reserve one of the legendary private salons where anything can happen (and probably has).

 51 quai des Grands Augustins